Joint & Muscle Health

 Fights Cancer, Too

-In addition to those studies, intriguing research at Harvard and Brigham and Women's Hospital show that stretching may even help the body's immune system fight off cancer.
+In addition to those studies, intriguing research at Harvard and Brigham and Women's Hospital shows that stretching may help the body's immune system fight cancer.

 This investigation – which was conducted on animals – indicated that stretching may reduce the size of tumors by an average of 52 percent compared to cancer in animals that don't have their limbs stretched.3

-On top of those findings, the investigation showed that stretching affected the way the body controlled inflammation (this makes sense since it’s an immune system function).
-The Harvard researchers are not yet sure precisely what these discoveries signify, but they say it sheds light on the fact that stretching exerts important influences on immune cells in ways that seem to help them respond to tumors.
+On top of those findings, the investigation showed that stretching affected how the body controlled inflammation (this makes sense since it’s an immune system function).
+The Harvard researchers are not yet sure precisely what these discoveries signify, but they say it sheds light on the fact that stretching exerts essential influences on immune cells in ways that seem to help them respond to tumors.

 "There is still so much we don't understand in terms of how stretching reduces tumor growth," says researcher Jean J. Zhao, PhD, who teaches biological chemistry and molecular pharmacology at Harvard.
 "Understanding these mechanisms could help us develop more effective therapies against breast cancer and potentially other cancer types."